0bitpixel/ascii-pres/SPEC.md

   - `drawspeed [=20]`: Draw Speed in characters per second
   - `dirprio [=nesw]`: Only relevant if `drawmode=follow`, else ignored.
     Defines directional priority of follow mode if forks are encountered.
-  - `delete [=false]`: Decides if positions that would be drawn delete from the canvas instead.
+  - `erase [=false]`: Decides if positions that would be drawn erase from the canvas instead.
     If set, drawn character doesn't matter.

 #### 2.1.2.4. `config`